microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 3. Enter in parameters.
 In this case, we will input `funding_sources.search:EMSL` into the **filter** parameter.
 The `.search` performs a full text search to find studies with `funding_sources` that have the word "EMSL" in its value.
 4. Click **Execute**
 ![find example step 3 and step 4](../_static/images/howto_guides/api_gui/find_example_step3and4.png)
-5. View the results in a json format, available to download by clicking **Download** or copy the results by clicking the clipboard icon in the bottom right corner of the response.
+5. View the results in a json format, available to download by clicking **Download**, or copy the results by clicking the clipboard icon in the bottom right corner of the response.
 In this case two studies were retrieved.
 ![find example step 5](../_static/images/howto_guides/api_gui/find_example_step5.png)<b/>
 <b/>